ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 2. In the list of results, identify the policy that you want to change (or remove).
 Note the policy's name.

-3. To set the policy's status to inactive, run the `Set-InformationBarrierPolicy` cmdlet.
+3. To set the policy's status to inactive, use the `Set-InformationBarrierPolicy` cmdlet.

 4. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.